Nisarg10/MusicApp-Android/README.md

-#Music App that use Spotify Developer Api
+#Music App that use Spotify Developer Api and Spotify Android SDK

 work in progress